imagej/imagej.github.io/_pages/plugins/xlib.md

 In the upper figure, a binary mask from cement particles (left) is processed by using the Euclidian distance transform (center).
 The transform of the inverse mask is also given (right).
 The distances are visualized by using a color lookup table from blue (low values) to red (high values).
 The effect of different distance metrics is displayed in the lower figure.
 A simple mask consisting of 3 single black dots is provided (left).
 Next to it, the results of the Euclidian, Chessboard and Citymap (right) distance transform is shown.

-{% include thumbnail align="right" src="/media/plugins/xfig6-5-2.jpg" title="Mask containing 3 black dots only (left) and its Euclidian, Chessboard and Citymap (right) distance transform." %}

 -   {% include citation doi='10.1016/0031-3203(94)90133-3' %}

 -   {% include citation doi='10.1007/0-306-47025-X_36' %}

+{% include thumbnail align="left" src="/media/plugins/xfig6-5-2.jpg" title="Mask containing 3 black dots only (left) and its Euclidian, Chessboard and Citymap (right) distance transform." %}

-{% include thumbnail src='/media/plugins/xfig6-6.jpg' title='FIB-nt image (427x768 pixels) from cement paste (left) and the magnitudes (center) and angles (right) of its Fourier transform.'%}
+{% include thumbnail align="right" src='/media/plugins/xfig6-6.jpg' title='FIB-nt image (427x768 pixels) from cement paste (left) and the magnitudes (center) and angles (right) of its Fourier transform.'%}

 ### FFT 2D 3D